litnomad/admin-dashboard/README.md

 # Admin Dashboard Design

-Built based on an application of CSS knowledge to create a structured and responsive layout based on a dashboard example.
+Built based on the application of knowledge accumulated to create a structured and responsive layout based on a dashboard example.

 Theme:
 - Basic
 - Pink and green (color)

 Features:
-- Header and searchbar
+- Header and search bar
 - Sidebar navigation
 - Boxed contents